John Andrew Jackson

-John Andrew Jackson was an American abolitionist in the nineteenth century.
-He was born into slavery on a country plantation in Sumter County, South Carolina.
+John Andrew Jackson was an American abolitionist and orator in the nineteenth century.
+He was born into slavery on the English family's plantation in Lynchburg, South Carolina.
 His escape north to Canada may have been one of many slave experiences that inspired Harriet Beecher Stowe's Uncle Tom's Cabin.
 During the American Civil War, Jackson published The Experience of a Slave in South Carolina (1862) while in Great Britain.